-The funny thing about Suits is that the whole premise is based on an impossible situation—one of two main characters, Mike Ross, does not actually hold a law degree, yet is practicing law.
+The funny thing about "Suits" is that the whole premise is based on an impossible situation—one of two main characters, Mike Ross, does not hold a law degree, yet is practicing law.
 Sure, he’s brilliant and takes the LSAT for fun (and for extra money), but he and his colleagues are committing a sea of ethical violations to keep the secret about his past.
-It is usually where lawyers draw the line with Suits—as entertaining as it is, there is no way that someone who doesn’t hold a law degree would be working for a BigLaw firm as an associate without having to show some credentials, not to mention pass the bar exam.
+That is usually where lawyers draw the line with "Suits"—as entertaining as it is, there is no way that someone who doesn’t hold a law degree would be working for a BigLaw firm as an associate without having to show some credentials, not to mention passing the bar exam.

 The Good Wife

 Dramatic license is expected when it comes to television shows, but the writers take a lot of extra in "The Good Wife."
 The show started with a woman who had to silently stand by her husband as he admitted to cheating on her with a prostitute and now shows Alicia Florrick as a partner in her law firm—a pretty dramatic improvement.